ryanmmoon/dir.ectory/content/guide/hosting-a-website.md

 ---
-title: How to host a website with Handshake | Dir.ectory
+title: How to host a website with Handshake | HNS Directory
 heading: How to host a website on Handshake?
 excerpt:
 slug: hosting-a-website